 The case involved an attorney licensed in Pennsylvania.
 The IRS issued two administrative summonses to the attorney.

-The attorney appeared for the summonses, but refused to provide the client names.
-The IRS asked the court to enforce the summons and the trial court ordered the attorney to disclose the information, but only for cases that had already settled.
+The attorney appeared for the summonses but refused to provide the client’s names.
+The IRS asked the court to enforce the summons and the trial court ordered the attorney to disclose the information, but only for cases that had already been settled.

 The trial and appeals court did not consider the rules of evidence as this case focused on an IRS administrative summons.
 The IRS administrative summons is not a court proceeding, so the rules of evidence do not apply.